jrmadsen67/laravel-route-coverage-test/README.md

 `CollectCodeCoverage` => `app\Http\Middleware\CollectCodeCoverage`

 In addition, register `CollectCodeCoverage` in the `app\Http\Kernel.php` under the `$middleware` group.
-This middeware will only run for tests, so will not have any affect on your production application.
+This middeware will only run for tests, so will not have any effect on your production application.

 # VERY IMPORTANT NOTE THAT YOU PROBABLY WON'T READ